ldrobnik/10dlc/docs/10dlc.md

 <figcaption>Entering brand details for registration</figcaption>
 </figure>

-6. On the summary page, review the brand registration details you've entered.
-7. Select **Back** to correct any errors.
+6. On the summary page, review the brand registration details.
+Select **Back** to fix any errors.
 If the information is correct, confirm a non-refundable brand registration fee and select **Submit**.

 ### Registration status